scipy-lectures/scientific-python-lectures/packages/scikit-learn/index.rst

     ['setosa' 'versicolor' 'virginica']

-This data is four-dimensional, but we can visualize two of the dimensions at a time using a simple scatter-plot:
+This data is four-dimensional, but we can visualize two of the dimensions at a time using a scatter plot:

 .. image:: auto_examples/images/sphx_glr_plot_iris_scatter_001.png
    :align: center